 This expedition, sought to be the first trans-Atlantic journey made by an unmanned craft, was cut short not long after Mahi's departure from France.
 This was caused by exceptionally challenging weather conditions, as a heavy storm encountered the boat causing it to capsize.
 After crossing a distance of 370km (230 miles), the journey had to be halted, for now.

-What came to be a premature cancellation is not the last time Mahi will attempt to navigate its own way across the vast stretch of ocean.
+What came to be a premature cancellation is not the last time Mahi tried to navigate its own way across the vast stretch of ocean.
 With its destination located almost 6800km (4225 miles) from the starting point, the mono-hull measuring 4x1.2x0.5 meter (13x4x1.6 feet) and constructed from composite materials will again try to complete its mission in approximately 80-100 days.

 The voyage itself is an impressive world's first.
 But that's not where the remarkable story of Mahi ends.
-Running on combined solar and battery power, Mahi will be equipped with a bunch of data sensors and cameras, which means it can collect and communicate all the details of the highly anticipated journey.
+Running on combined solar and battery power, Mahi is equipped with a bunch of data sensors and cameras, which means it can collect and communicate all the details of the highly anticipated journey.
 The success of the voyage and the data produced means the engineering team can further investigate and validate the many application possibilities available with automated vessels.

 The power of data visualization

 Obtaining fast and cost-effective data on our oceans is surely beneficial to bring about change.
-With abundant opportunities and the potential to make a large impact, Datylon is proud to backing initiatives such as Project Mahi.
+With abundant opportunities and the potential to make a large impact, Datylon is proud to back initiatives such as Project Mahi.

 We wanted to enrich the tracking map with all of the relevant tracking stats, like distance, time, battery, and temperature.
-For the Mahi 2.0 journey, we will build on and refine the online dashboard, as well as enhance it with even more data that will be collected from the ocean crossing.
+For the Mahi 2.0 journey, we decided to build on and refine the online dashboard, as well as enhance it with even more data that will be collected from the ocean crossing.